-- Alcoholism may make a person neglect and/or abuse his or her children and as a result, have them taken away by Child Welfare Services.
+- Alcoholism may make a person neglect and abuse his or her children and as a result, have them taken away by Child Welfare Services.

-- Binge drinking is a form of problem drinking behavior that can develop into full-blown addiction in a short period of time.
+- Binge drinking is a form of problem drinking behavior that can develop into full-blown addiction in a short period.
 Alcoholism then increases the risk of the person developing depression.

 Alcohol and Depression: The Genetic Link

 People whose families have a history of alcoholism tend to have lower endorphin levels.
 This means that they are more prone to depression and also have a higher chance of becoming alcohol dependent.

 While it is generally agreed that alcohol does make depression worse, it is probably futile to ponder the question of which develops first: alcoholism or depression.
 There are as many neurological and environmental factors that trigger addiction in people with depressive disorders, as there are factors that contribute to depression in alcoholics.
 But what is interesting is that scientists have uncovered genetic links between alcoholism and depression.

 Given below are the findings from some studies:

 - People from families with a history of alcoholism tend to have lower levels of endorphins than those who do not have close relatives with alcohol use disorders.
 Endorphins are involved in the identification of rewards and pleasure responses.
 Low levels indicate that the person has reduced pleasure arousal and is prone to depression.

 - The incidence of alcohol dependence and depression occurring together tend to run in families.
 The higher the number of first-degree relatives who have co-occurring alcoholism and depression, the higher is the person’s chance of developing this co-morbid condition.